bravesoftdz/interview-tests/test-three/README.md

 Comando SQL utilizado no teste.
 ```
-SELECT name, email FROM users WHERE email LIKE '@gmail.com%' GROUP BY name, email
+EXPLAIN SELECT name, email FROM users WHERE email LIKE '@gmail.com%' GROUP BY name, email
 ```

 #### Índice com melhor desempenho